a-agmon/dfembeder/README.md

 ## Usage

+### Constructor Parameters

+The `DfEmbedder` constructor accepts the following parameters:

+- `num_threads` (default: CPU count): Number of parallel worker threads used for embedding.
+  Setting this to the number of available CPU cores typically gives the best performance.
+- `embedding_chunk_size` (default: 500): Number of records to process in each embedding batch.
+  Larger values may improve throughput but require more memory.
+- `write_buffer_size` (default: 2000): Number of embeddings to buffer before writing to storage.
+  Increasing this reduces the number of write operations, potentially improving performance for large datasets.
+- `database_name` (default: "./lance_db"): Path to the Lance database directory where tables will be stored.
+- `table_name` (default: "embeddings"): Default name for tables created in the database.
+  Can be overridden in `index_table()`.
+- `vector_dim` (default: 1024): Dimensionality of the embedding vectors produced by the static embedder. *Please keep it on default for this version*

 ```python
 import polars as pl # could also use Pandas or DuckDB
 import pyarrow as pa # Although not directly used, good practice to import